kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

     # Describes Kubernetes source configuration.
     # See the `values.yaml` file for full object.
     kubernetes:
+      enabled: true
+      config:
         # Describes namespaces for every Kubernetes resources you want to watch or exclude.
         # These namespaces are applied to every resource specified in the resources list.
         # However, every specified resource can override this by using its own namespaces object.
         namespaces: *k8s-events-namespaces

         # Describes event constraints for Kubernetes resources.
         # These constraints are applied for every resource specified in the `resources` list, unless they are overridden by the resource's own `events` object.
         event:
           # Lists all event types to be watched.
           types:
             - create

         # Describes the Kubernetes resources you want to watch.
         # See the `values.yaml` file for full object.
         resources:
           - type: v1/pods
           - type: v1/services
           - type: networking.k8s.io/v1/ingresses
           - type: v1/nodes
           - type: v1/namespaces
           - type: v1/configmaps
           - type: apps/v1/deployments
           - type: apps/v1/statefulsets
           - type: apps/v1/daemonsets
           - type: batch/v1/jobs

   "prometheus":
     ## Prometheus source configuration